-Paul grew up on a dairy farm within a geothermal region located in New Zealand's North Island which stimulated his interest in animals and microbial life in extreme environments and led him to study these areas at Massey University (Palmerston North, New Zealand).
-After completing undergraduate degrees in Animal Science and Microbiology at Massey University, Paul obtained a position at the AgResearch Rumen Microbiology laboratory (Palmerston North) as part of a team studying methane mitigation strategies in livestock where he developed anaerobic and molecular biology skills.
-Following on from the five years of work as a research assistant at AgResearch, Paul gained a position as a PhD student at the CSIRO Rumen Microbiology laboratory (Brisbane, Australia) where he continued in the area of his interests (anaerobic microbiology and methanogenesis).
-Upon completion of his doctoral studies he obtained a position at the Australian Centre for Ecogenomics (ACE), again studying anaerobic environments, this time from deep aquifers of Australian inland basins and dabbling in anaerobic microbiology of permafrost soils.
+Paul grew up on a dairy farm within a geothermal region in New Zealand which stimulated his interest in animals and microbial life in extreme environments.
+This in turn led him to studying Animal Science and Microbiology at Massey University (Palmerston North, New Zealand).
+After completing undergraduate studies, Paul obtained a position at the AgResearch Rumen Microbiology laboratory (Palmerston North) as part of a team studying methane mitigation strategies in livestock using anaerobic techniques and molecular biology tools.
+Following on from the five years of work as a research assistant at AgResearch Paul gained a position as a PhD student at the CSIRO Rumen Microbiology lab (Brisbane, Australia) where he continued in the area of his interests of anaerobic microbiology and methanogenesis.